 List of Questions for Applicants

 Following is a list of questions to ask potential candidates during the initial interview.
-Please consider the applicant’s demeanor, comfort level, and craft knowledge during the interview.
+Please consider the applicant’s demeanor, comfort level, and knowledge during the interview.

 First, start with some icebreaker questions.
 Examples include: